 Experience of providing care and support to people of all faiths and none, encouraging, role modelling, building self-esteem and opportunities to belong; accompanying them on their journey to discover purpose in their lives.

 Application Question: Please briefly describe your experience of providing spiritual care to people.
 Describing what you have done to support them on their journey?

 Scottish Criminal Justice System Awareness

 Awareness of the Scottish Criminal Justice System and the pastoral challenges within a prison setting.
 (Further reading and insight can be found through links detailed in job purpose.)

 Excellent written and oral communication skills, including leading prayer-groups, etc. with evidence of the ability to exercise effective listening abilities and adapt communication style to suit the needs of the audience.

 Relationship Management Experience

-Experience of building and maintaining effective relationships with a wide range of internal and external stakeholders and teams, demonstrating your ability to lead by example and positively influence others with integrity and impartiality.
+Ability to build and maintain effective relationships with a wide range of internal and external stakeholders and teams, demonstrating your ability to lead by example and positively influence others with integrity and impartiality.

 Problem Solving and Decision Making

-Excellent decision-making skills with evidence of the ability to exercise a high level of initiative, judgement and discretion in deciding appropriate actions to be undertaken.
+Excellent decision-making skills with evidence of your ability to exercise a high level of initiative, judgement and discretion in deciding appropriate actions to be undertaken.